shortstheory/APStreamline/README.md

 Using video cameras for live-streaming the video feed from aerial robots and other unmanned vehicles is becoming increasingly useful.
 Most video streaming solutions use RTP for streaming video over UDP.
 UDP is more efficient than TCP because it forgoes the overhead that comes with TCP's reliable delivery and congestion control mechanisms.

 However, this introduces new problems when streaming video from robots.
 In most cases, we use the Companion Computer (CC) in Wi-Fi hotspot mode for streaming the video.
-Due to limited Wi-Fi range, the video Quality-of-Service progressively gets worse when the robot moves further away from the receiving computer.
+Due to the limited range of 2.4GHz Wi-Fi, the Quality-of-Service (QoS) progressively gets worse when the robot moves further away from the receiving computer.

-The Adaptive Streaming aims to fix this problem by dynamically adjusting the video quality.
-Even over UDP, we can still obtain estimates of QoS using RTCP and parsing the RTCP Receiver Report packets on the CC.
-These RTCP packets provide helpful QoS information (such as RTT and packet loss) which can be used for automatically changing the bitrate and resolution of the video delivered from the CC.
+The APStreamline project aims to fix this problem by dynamically adjusting the video quality.
+Over UDP we can obtain estimates of QoS using RTCP packets received from the receiver.
+These RTCP packets provide helpful QoS information (such as RTT and packet loss) which can be used for automatically changing the bitrate and resolution of the video delivered from the sender.

-Currently this project supports H.264 hardware encoding the video feed of the Raspberry Pi Camera on the Raspberry Pi 3B(+).
-H.264 software encoding is supported for all other V4L2 cameras.

 ### Note for hardware encoding webcams